Table of Contents

 9. Can diabetes affect the eyes?

-Yes, uncontrolled diabetes can damage blood vessels in the eyes and lead to vision problems.
+Yes, uncontrolled diabetes can damage eye blood vessels and cause vision problems.

 10. Where can I consult a diabetologist in Chennai?